 And, irrigating at 60.5% of full ETc saved 14 in. of water

 Summary ...

-- On shallow soils, excess tree vigor can be managed by controlling water - Shoot growth will slow or can be stopped - Fruit growth slows during regulated deficit irrigation (RDI) - accelerates upon return to full irrigation
+On shallow soils, excess tree vigor can be managed by controlling water Shoot growth will slow or can be stopped accelerates upon return to full irrigation